zyntrom/Obsidian/Kalvium Class Note/Critical Thinking/Module 1/Section 4 Problem Solving and the Scientific Method.md

 ### 🏋️‍♀️ Practice Makes Progress

 She frames solution-mindedness as a **skill**, not a gift.
-Regularly apply your framework to daily problems and refine it over time—tuning your approach and gaining agility [YTScribe](https://ytscribe.com/v/LaYVqj1El1A?utm_source=chatgpt.com).
+Regularly apply your framework to daily problems and refine it over time—tuning your approach and gaining agility.

 ---